 An observation unit is the unit on which data are actually collected.
 An observation unit might or might not be the same as the sampling unit.
 For example, a study designed to estimate the number of computers per campus in the entire state might involve requesting each of 20 randomly selected campuses to report the number of computers it has.
 In this case, the campus is both the sampling unit and the observation unit.
-By comparison, if a study is designed to estimate the number of students per computer in the entire state, and each of the same 20 sampled campuses is requested to report data on how many students per computer there are at that campus, then even though the sampling unit is still the campus (because 20 campuses were picked), the observation unit is the student (because the data being collected are in regard to students).
+By though the sampling unit is still the campus (because 20 campuses were picked), the observation unit is the student (because the data being collected are in regard to students).